oddbird/oddleventy/content/blog/2022/platform-tools.md

-Once we used a graphic interface to pick the color we want, it maybe didn't matter what format we copied/pasted into a variable somewhere.
+Once we used a graphic interface to pick the color we want, it maybe didn't matter what format we copy-pasted into a variable somewhere.

 But what's the designer path